tuxcanfly/tuxcanfly.me/content/book-review-animal-farm.rst

-Authoritarianism as it gradually begins to form - guilt-based witch-hunts, no fair trials, brutal punishments, lies and propaganda, fear-mongering (Jones will come back!, Snowball destroyed the windmill!), silently re-writing laws, mind-numbing praises (Dear Leader, Comrade Napolean), chants, songs, slogans, rituals; and suppression of thought.
-Anti-authoritarian also means anti-religious since God is the ultimate authority and the parallels between the farm under Napolean and a Church or Mosque are as plain as daylight.
+Authoritarianism as it gradually begins to form - guilt-based witch-hunts, no fair trials, brutal punishments, lies and propaganda, fear-mongering (Jones will come back!, Snowball destroyed the windmill!), silently re-writing laws, mind-numbing praises (Dear Leader, Comrade Napoleon), chants (Four legs good, two legs bad!), songs, slogans, rituals; and suppression of thought.
+Anti-authoritarian also means anti-religious since God is the ultimate authority and the parallels between the farm under Napoleon and a Church or Mosque are as plain as daylight.

 5/5 - Small and delightfully thought-provoking.
 Must-read.